Baking Powder Substitute

 The main difference between baking soda and baking powder is the acidic component in the latter.
 To use baking soda as a substitute for baking powder, you must add an acidic component such as lemon juice or vinegar.

-To replace one teaspoon: you’ll need 1 teaspoon of baking soda plus 2 teaspoons of lemon juice or vinegar.
+To replace one teaspoon: you’ll need 1 teaspoon of baking soda plus 2 teaspoons of lemon juice, white vinegar, apple cider vinegar, buttermilk, or plain yogurt.

-To replace one teaspoon: use ¼ teaspoon baking soda and ½ teaspoon lemon juice.
+To replace one teaspoon: use ¼ teaspoon of baking soda and ½ teaspoon of lemon juice.

-One great advantage of self raising flour is that it comes with already packed leavening agents.
+One great advantage of self-raising flour is that it comes with already-packed leavening agents.
 With this, you won’t need all-purpose flour or extra baking powder.
-Just substitute 1 cup of self-rising flour for every 1 cup of all-purpose flour.
+Just use an equal ratio of 1 cup of self-rising flour for every 1 cup of all-purpose flour.

 baking powder substitute.